lerekoqholosha/Population-Trends-Analysis-South-Africa/README.md

 ## Usage

-- [Explain how to use or run the analysis]
+-you can run this on colab or jupyter notebook

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [MIT.md](MIT.md) file for details.

 ## Acknowledgments